MY

 HUMAN’S CONNECTION WITH NATURE

-Along with studying animal psychology, another important part of my work relates to understanding how such research impacts public attitudes, perception, and behaviour towards wildlife.
+Along with studying animal psychology, another important part of my work relates to understanding how such research impacts public attitudes and beliefs about wildlife.

 Most global environmental problems hinge on people developing a stronger sense of empathy and stewardship for protecting the natural world.
 Humans have a long history of separating themselves from other species.
 Up to around Victorian times, for example, there was very little acknowledgement or regard for animals being anything more than machines guided by instinct rather than flexible decision-making derived from their own conscious thoughts.